i2group/analyze/documentation/developer_essentials_deploying.md

 In the first part of the procedure, you use Developer Essentials to customize the Deployment Toolkit.
 The libraries and settings that you add enable development for the Intelligence Analysis Platform on a single computer.

-1. Install IBM i2 Intelligence Analysis Platform 3.0.5 Fix Pack 1 according to the instructions in the product readme.
+1. Install IBM i2 Intelligence Analysis Platform 3.0.5 Fix Pack 1 according to the instructions in the product readme file.
 If you accept all of the default settings, the Deployment Toolkit with the fix pack applied is installed to `C:\IBM\iap-3.0.5.1`.
 2. Navigate to the `C:\IBM\iap-3.0.5.1\IAP-Deployment-Toolkit` directory, make a copy of the `configuration-example` directory, and name it `configuration`.
 3. Install all the other prerequisite software and accept all of the default settings, apart from the target directories.
 As suggested by Chapter 5 of the Deployment Guide, change the following installation paths: